 Overall, the most significant ($\geq$3~$\sigma$ post-trial) correlations found so far are those with the BZCat blazars (\citealt{Buson2022}) and with radio bright ($>$150~mJy, \citealt{Plavin2020, Plavin2021}) blazars.
-In all these works, the FSRQ that seem to correlate with the neutrino events are radio bright, above $\sim$200 mJy.
-In the ``dissection" analysis discussed in \citet{Giommi2020a}, a $>$3$\sigma$ (post-trials) correlation is found only with blazars (including both BL Lac and FSRQ) with the synchrotron component peaking at high frequencies ($>$10$^{14}$~Hz) while no significant correlation is found with low-frequency peaked blazars.
-FERMI-bright blazars do not seem to provide significant correlations except when using the most recent (10~years) map (\citealt{Aartsen2020}).
-The correlation with radio bright blazars from the RFC catalogue was confirmed at 3.3$\sigma$ also in the Southern Hemisphere by \citet{Bellenghi2023} using the 7-years map although nothing significant was found using the revised map based on 10-years data.
+In all these works, the FSRQs that seem to correlate with the neutrino events are radio bright, above $\sim$200 mJy.
+In the `dissection' analysis discussed in \citet{Giommi2020a}, a $>$3$\sigma$ (post-trials) correlation is found only with blazars (including both BL Lacs and FSRQs) with the synchrotron component peaking at high frequencies ($>$10$^{14}$~Hz) while no significant correlation is found with low-frequency peaked blazars. \textit{Fermi}-bright blazars do not seem to provide significant correlations except when using the most recent (10~years) map (\citealt{Aartsen2020}).
+The correlation with radio bright blazars from the RFC catalogue \citep{Petrov2025} was confirmed at 3.3$\sigma$ also in the southern hemisphere by \citet{Bellenghi2023} using the 7-year map although nothing significant was found using the revised map based on 10 years of data.
 This could be in part due to the lower sensitivity achieved by their analysis compared to \citet{Aartsen2020} caused by the lack of an accurate detector response matrices publicly available (\citealt{Bellenghi2023}).